 Road and parking lot construction in Madison, Wis. may result in travel delays and route changes to UW Health clinic and hospital locations.
 Please plan accordingly.Read more

 Enucleation and evisceration are two procedures used to remove an eye.
 The healing process is also almost the same for both procedures.
+You will have an implant put in the eye socket at surgery to help replace most of the eye.
 You will have an artificial eye (prosthesis) made by an ocularist about eight weeks after the eye is removed.
-You will have an implant put in the eye socket to help replace most of the eye.

 In evisceration, the clear front part of the eye (cornea) and the contents are removed, but the tough white coat of the eye (sclera) is kept.
 An orbital implant (Figure 1) is placed in the socket to replace most of the eye.